 - An expression of regret or sympathy

-- An acknowledgement that one is sorry
+- An acknowledgment that one is sorry

 - Actions or words that indicate commiseration or contrition